 The application process involves:

-- Completing the application form; providing two character references and a copy of your pet’s vaccination certificate; having your dog or cat’s temperament assessed and payment of an annual subscription fee of £19 (or £29 for a joint subscription).
+- Completing the application form; providing two character references and a copy of your pet’s vaccination certificate; having your dog’s temperament assessed and payment of an annual subscription fee of £19 (or £29 for a joint subscription).

 - In return you will receive a car sticker and an ID tag for your PAT Pet as well as your own ID Badge.